 - b.
 Utilization.
-In addition to the conditions stated in subdivision 1 c of this subsection for pit privies, incinerator toilets shall not be utilized where they are subjected to frequent use and/or peak loading conditions. - c.
+In addition to the conditions stated in subdivision 1 c of this subsection for pit privies, all All materials removed from a composting privy shall be buried.
+Compost material shall not be placed in vegetable gardens or on the ground surface. - c.
 Certification.
-All incinerator toilets must be certified by the National Sanitation Foundation as meeting the current Standard 41.
+All composting toilets must be certified by the National Sanitation Foundation as meeting the current Standard 41.